Learn to cook the Balinese way!

 - Sate Lilit (Chicken minced sate) – click here for the recipe

 - Be Pasih Mepanggang – (Marinated Grilled Fish) seasoned with lime juice

 - Mie Goreng – (Fried noodle) traditional Balinese noodle dish

 - Dadar Gulung (Coconut pancakes) – served with fried bananas.

-It was rewarding to sit down together to enjoy the food we cooked and reflect on the Indonesian spices and flavours.
+It was rewarding to sit down together to enjoy the food we cooked and reflect on the Indonesian spices and flavours and the wonderful flavours.

 Delicious!
 Be sure to book yourself in to do a ‘Taste of Bali’ cooking class when you visit Bali.
 It is highly recommended!